fr1t2/minimal-mistakes/_pages/aw-issue.md

 {% include video id="ccawest-cell" provider="restreamer" %}

 > All streams are restricted.
-For access, request a password from the team [Email](mailto:james@site-walk.org) with reference to whom ever sent you here and which stream your interested in.
+For access, request a password from the team [Email](mailto:james@site-walk.org) with reference to whom ever sent you here and which stream your are interested in.